connor-eg/radarr-purge-stalled-downloads/README.md

 but I am a colossal fan of automation.

 ## Wha?
 I'm glad you asked.
 Radarr has a mechanism to monitor the state of your download client, and even to know when a download has stalled because of a lack of seeds.
 It has a mechanism to remove downloads from your download client at the push of a button.
 However, it has *no* mechaism which combines these two functionalities and purges/blocklists bad downloads automatically.
 This has been a problem for a while, and I have decided to fix it myself.
+Or at least *for* myself.

 ## How does it work?
 Magic.
 And Bash.
 Some Python too.
 The idea is easy enough to implement in theory: